colligant/colligant.github.io/content/review.md

 layout: "about"
 ---

-*optimization /ˌäptəməˈzāSH(ə)n/ • the process of examining your workflow to notice and resolve blockers*
+*personal review /ˌäptəməˈzāSH(ə)n/ • the process of examining your workflow to resolve blockers*

 Some years ago, I noticed that my deep learning workflows all had one thing in common: It was near impossible to reproduce every experiment I ran without a lot of work.
 I kept good notes but sometimes what you really need is the